philtelco/philtelco.github.io/_posts/2023-09-24-resurrecting-a-nortel-millennium.md

 ## Updating Rate Tables

 By default, the programming from `mm_manager` will associate costs with any call made through the phone.
 Paying for a call is easily spoofed as `mm_manager` aims to duplicate the normal payphone experience.
-A non-expired credit card can be inserted into the phone, the phone contacts Millennium Manager to authorize the transaction, and `mm_manager` blindly accepts the card as valid allowing the call to go through (but not actually charging the card) provided the card isn't expired.
+A non-expired credit card can be inserted into the phone, the phone contacts `mm_manager` to authorize the transaction, and `mm_manager` blindly accepts the card as valid allowing the call to go through (but not actually charging the card) provided the card isn't expired.
 Funny enough, some gift cards will actually work for this.
 A Dunkin' Donuts gift card will validate just fine though a Starbucks gift card will not work at all.

 While this is a fun feature, it would be more user friendly to make all the calls free without the need to insert a card.
 Through a bit of trial and error, we've discovered that the rate table can be edited so that all calls can have unlimited duration and require $0.00.